josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![The New Data Factory blade fields are set to the previously defined settings.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image121.png "New Data Factory blade")

-4. Once the deployment is completed, you will receive a notification that it succeeded.
+1. Once the deployment is completed, you will receive a notification that it succeeded

     ![Under Notifications, a Deployment succeeded message displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image122.png "Deployment succeeded message")

-5. Select the **Go to resource button**, to navigate to the newly created Data Factory.
+1. Select the **Go to resource button**, to navigate to the newly created Data Factory

-6. On the Data Factory blade, select **Author and Deploy** under Actions.
+1. On the Data Factory blade, select **Author and Deploy** under Actions

     ![In the bigdata-adf blade, under Actions, the Author and deploy option is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image123.png "bigdata-adf blade")

-7. Next, select **...More**, then New integration runtime (gateway).
+1. Next, select **...More**, then New integration runtime (gateway)

     ![To the right of New data store, the More ellipses is selected.
 From its sub-menu, New integration runtime (gateway) is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image124.png "New integration runtime option")

-8. Enter an **Integration runtime name**, such as bigdatagateway-\[initials\], and select **OK**.
+1. Enter an **Integration runtime name**, such as bigdatagateway-\[initials\], and select **OK**

     ![In the New integration runtime (gateway) blade, Create is selected.
 In the Create blade, the Integration runtime name field is set to bigdatagateway-kyle.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image125.png "New integration runtime (gateway), and Create blades")

-9. On the Configure screen, copy the key1 value by selecting the Copy button, then select OK.
+1. On the Configure screen, copy the key1 value by selecting the Copy button, then select OK

     ![In the New integration runtime (gateway) blade, Configure is selected.
 In the Configure blade, under Authentication Key, the key1 key and its copy button are circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image126.png "New integration runtime (gateway), and Configure blades")

-10. *Don't close the current screen or browser session.*
+1. *Don't close the current screen or browser session*

-11. Go back to the Remote Deskop session of the **Lab VM.**
+1. Go back to the Remote Deskop session of the **Lab VM**

-12. Paste the **key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen.
+1. Paste the **key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen

     ![The Microsoft Integration Runtime Configuration Manager Register Integration Runtime page displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image127.png "Microsoft Integration Runtime Configuration Manager")

-13. Select **Register**.
+1. Select **Register**

 14. It will take a minute or two to register.
-If it takes more than a couple of minutes, and the screen does not respond or returns an error message, close the screen by clicking the **Cancel** button.
+If it takes more than a couple of minutes, and the screen does not respond or returns an error message, close the screen by selecting the **Cancel** button.

 15. The next screen will be New Integration Runtime (Self-hosted) Node.
 Select Finish.

     ![The Microsoft Integration Runtime Configuration Manager New Integration Runtime (Self-hosted) Node page displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image128.png "Microsoft Integration Runtime Configuration Manager")

-16. You will then get a screen with a confirmation message.
+1. You will then get a screen with a confirmation message

     ![The Microsoft Integration Runtime Configuration Manager Register Integration Runtime (Self-hosted) page displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image129.png "Microsoft Integration Runtime Configuration Manager")

-17. Select the **Launch Configuration Manager** button to view the connection details.
+1. Select the **Launch Configuration Manager** button to view the connection details

     ![The Microsoft Integration Runtime Configuration Manager Node is connected to the cloud service page displays with connection details.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image130.png "Microsoft Integration Runtime Configuration Manager")

-18. You can now return to the Azure portal, and click **OK** twice to complete the Integration Runtime setup.
+1. You can now return to the Azure portal, and choose **OK** twice to complete the Integration Runtime setup

-19. You can view the Integration Runtime by expanding Integration runtimes on the Author and Deploy blade.
+1. You can view the Integration Runtime by expanding Integration runtimes on the Author and Deploy blade

     ![In the bigdata-adf blade, under New data store, Integration runtimes (Gateways) is expanded, and bigdatagateway-kyle displays below.
 Both are circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image131.png "bigdata-adf blade")